jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 ### Cognitive overhead and development time

 Programmers need to make decisions about what parts of the code to spec, and which to leave unspecified.
 And like types, specs require more effort to code.
-But also like types, time spent specifying data may save time in the long run, both by encouraging programmers to reason more about the code, getting more granular feedback and error reporting, and facilitating automated testing.
+But also like types, time spent specifying data may save time in the long run, by encouraging programmers to reason more about the code, offering more granular feedback, and facilitating automated testing.

 ## Learn more